 The good news is that gingivitis can be reversed.

 You might think it is best to stop brushing if your gums are red or puffy.
-Try to keep brushing, as this will get rid of the bacteria and plaque that is causing the problem.
+Try to keep brushing, as this will get rid of the bacteria and plaque that are causing the problem.
 Soon the gums should look and feel better.
 If your gums do not improve or keep bleeding, see your dentist or oral health professional.

 Periodontitis is an advanced stage of gum disease that may occur if gingivitis is not treated.

 The structures affected by periodontitis include the covering of the tooth root (cementum), the bone and the fibres that connect the tooth root to the bone (periodontal ligament).

 When the seal of the gum is damaged by gum disease, spaces can form between the tooth root and the gum.
 These spaces are called ‘periodontal pockets’.
 Bacteria get trapped in these pockets and cause even more damage to the periodontium.
 Over time, bone is damaged and lost, and larger spaces begin to form between the tooth and the gum.

 If periodontitis is not treated, the structures that hold the tooth firmly into the gum can become so damaged that teeth become loose and may need to be removed.